This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 This will help with the problem of a dog not listening due to 'desensitization'.

-This also stems from the Pack leader question.
+This also stems from the Pack leader section.
 When you're walking your dog on a leash, where's your dog?
 Is he in front of you. or by your side?

 The position of your dog is very telling on the who is the pack leader in your own household.